wp-plugins/wp-gallery-custom-links/readme.txt

 1. The added "Gallery Link URL" field.

 == Changelog ==

+= 1.2.0 =
+* By popular demand, added an option to open gallery image links in a new window.

 = 1.1.2 =
 * Added a check to prevent javascript from showing up in feeds.